Product Coordinator, Go-to-Market Management Team (GTM), Lululemon, Vancouver, Canada

 An unmissable opportunity

 After graduating at the end of 2018, Katrina is now working for Lululemon in Vancouver; an opportunity she got through the AUT Internz International Scholarship Programme.
-After starting at Lululemon as an intern, she was recently offered the role of applied researcher.
+After starting at Lululemon as an intern, she now works in the company’s product management team.

 The company culture is what she enjoys most about her role, Katrina says.